-- 1. In exceptional circumstances and after carefully weighing the interests at stake, the board of examiners may, stating reasons, ask the faculty dean to request that the Executive Board terminates or denies a student's registration for a programme if, through his or her conduct or statements, the student shows that he or she is unsuitable to practice one or more professions for which the programme in which he or she is registered is training him/her or is unsuitable for the practical preparation for the profession. - 2.
+- 1. In exceptional circumstances and after carefully weighing the interests at stake, the board of examiners may, stating reasons, ask the faculty dean to request that the Executive Board terminates or denies a student's registration for a programme if, through their conduct or statements, the student shows that they are unsuitable to practice one or more professions for which the programme in which they are registered is training them or is unsuitable for the practical preparation for the profession. - 2.
 If the faculty dean is asked by the Executive Board for a recommendation on a proposed termination or denial of registration based on the reasons stated in paragraph 1, the dean will in turn ask for a recommendation from the board of examiners.
 The recommendation to the dean will be supported by reasons.